 Foster was convicted of capital murder in 1987; just months after the Batson decision was ordered.
 At the time of Foster’s conviction, race was widely considered during jury selection.
 This most recent decision clearly outlines the evidence, both direct and circumstantial, which may be used to support a Batson claim.

-Law Office of Price & Wiggins, P.C. ǀ Georgetown Criminal Defense Lawyer
+Law Office of Michael J. Price, P.C. ǀ Georgetown Criminal Defense Lawyer

-Michael Price of Law Office of Price & Wiggins, P.C. is a criminal defense lawyer located in Georgetown, Texas.
+Michael Price of Law Office of Michael J. Price, P.C. is a criminal defense lawyer located in Georgetown, Texas.
 With over 18 years of experience defending individuals facing criminal offenses, including DWI, domestic violence, drug crimes, and violent offenses, Michael Price is dedicated to providing the strongest possible defense on behalf of each client.

-Law Office of Price & Wiggins, P.C. proudly defends clients throughout Texas, including Georgetown, Round Rock, Cedar Park, Killeen, Temple, Leander, Taylor, Hutto, and nearby communities.
-Contact Law Office of Price & Wiggins, P.C. at (512) 354-1880 for a confidential consultation.
+Law Office of Michael J. Price, P.C. proudly defends clients throughout Texas, including Georgetown, Round Rock, Cedar Park, Killeen, Temple, Leander, Taylor, Hutto, and nearby communities.
+Contact Law Office of Michael J. Price, P.C. at (512) 354-1880 for a confidential consultation.